 Proof of health insurance is required for the term of the entire academic year (from August to May, unless you are graduating in December, in which case you will need to provide proof of coverage through your graduation date).

-Any questions regarding Health Insurance requirements for International Graduate students, please call the Graduate Studies office at 219-989-2257 or the International Programs Office at 219-989-2502.
+Any questions regarding Health Insurance requirements for International Graduate students, please call the Graduate Studies office at 219-989-2257 or the Office of Global Engagement at 219-989-2502.

 Eligibility for financial aid varies depending upon whether you are degree seeking, non-degree seeking, certificate or teacher license status.
 TL status only applies to students seeking initial licensure.